CreitinGameplays/cachy-kernel-debian/README.md

 minimal BusyBox initramfs, and boots the kernel with QEMU.
 The test passes only if the guest reaches the init process and prints a success marker on the serial console.
 The workflow enables the 8250 serial console path in the kernel config so this direct QEMU boot test can report reliably.
+The QEMU run uses TCG with `-cpu max`, an uncompressed initramfs, and `rdinit=/init` to avoid CI-specific CPU-model and initramfs decompression failures.

 The default is enabled for manual runs.